Automattic/jetpack/to-test.md

 * In your console, enter `dispatch( { type: 'JETPACK_ONBOARDING_SETTINGS_SAVE', siteId: 12345678, settings: { stats: true } } )` , where `12345678` is the ID of your site.
 * Verify you receive a successful response, and the stats module gets enabled.

+This flow now delete the temporary token used for saving settings before the site is connected.
+Test with a **brand new site** that's not connected yet:

+* Make sure you are logged into WP.com and the Jetpack site.
+* Start the onboarding flow by going to `/wp-admin/admin.php?page=jetpack&action=onboard&calypso_env=wp-calypso` and get redirected to the site title step in Calypso
+* Visit `/wp-admin/options.php` and verify `jetpack_onboarding` contains the token.
+* Go to https://wordpress.com/jetpack/connect/ and connect the site.
+* Visit `/wp-admin/options.php` again and verify `jetpack_onboarding` is not present in the list of options.

 #### Lazy images.

 We now properly hide settings for Lazy images if the modules is filtered out.